Bernhard Langer WITB 2025 (What’s in the Bag) NEW Photos

 At first glance, it seems the 6th best senior in golf pulled his wedges from the archive, and you are not far off.
 The Cleveland Precision Forged Custom Tour Zip Grooves were crafted in the early 2010s to deliver exceptional spin revolutions around the green for maximum short-game control.

-The 2010 U.S. Senior Open Champion plays with a vintage 56-degree sand wedge and 60-degree lob wedge.
+The 2010 U.S. Senior Open Champion plays with a vintage 54-degree sand wedge and 60-degree lob wedge.
 The ball grips superbly into the grooves and launches optimally for hop and stop spin.
 Furthermore, Langer added lead tape to the wedge flange to add stability and preserve spin and velocity on off-center strikes.

 The forged stainless steel clubface delivers a sublime feel on all shots with maximum feedback to better judge the power of your strikes.

-Finally, the only version I have seen of this club is a model Bernhard Langer donated to the First Tee Charity in Broward County.
+Finally, the only other version I have seen of this club is a model Bernhard Langer donated to the First Tee Charity in Broward County.
 Given the story behind the wedge, it is a better collectible than a golf club.

 PROS